PolytopeFace Class

 print(f) # Prints face info

-Description: Computes the lattice points of the face along with the indices of the hyperplane inequalities that they saturate.
+Description: Grabs the labels of the lattice points of the face along with the indices of the hyperplane inequalities that they saturate.

 Arguments: None.